 The Bank has a Board approved Liquidity Risk Management Policy (LRMP) that sets out the principles, minimum standards, risk appetite, approach and the key roles and responsibilities of the Board of Directors (BoD) and the Senior Management in relation to the liquidity risk management in the Bank.
 The BoD delegates some of its supervisory responsibilities to the Board Risk Policy Committee (BRPC) which assist the BoD in reviewing the risk profile of the Bank, establishing the Risk Management Framework and relevant controls, reviewing the risk appetite, policies, and overall limits and parameters within which the Bank conducts its business.
-The Assets and Liabilities Committee (ALCO) chaired by the Chief Financial Officer, and include Chief Risk Officer, Head of Corporate Banking, Head of Retail Banking, Head of Market and Liquidity Risk, and Head of Treasury as members.
-ALCO regularly monitors the liquidity risk profile of the Bank and periodically reviews information to understand and assess the liquidity risk exposure, including the composition, maturity characteristics and diversification of the liquidity resources.
+The Assets and Liabilities Committee (ALCO) regularly monitors the liquidity risk profile of the Bank and periodically reviews information to understand and assess the liquidity risk exposure, including the composition, maturity characteristics and diversification of the liquidity resources.